desihub/desimodel/doc/focalplane.rst

 4042             Petal verification for petal ID 10 4042             Petal verification for petal ID 11
 ==============   ===========

+The mapping from petal ID to petal location on the focalplane is passed as a commandline option to the script that generates the focalplane model.

 Generating a New Model